DoctorPCOD/DoctorPCOD/assembly_help/readme.md

 - [Using `INT0` and `SBIC`](https://github.com/DoctorPCOD/DoctorPCOD/blob/main/assembly_help/turn_on_led_int0_sbic.asm)
 - [Using `PCINT1` and `CPSE` and internal pull-up](https://github.com/DoctorPCOD/DoctorPCOD/blob/main/assembly_help/turn_on_led_pcint1_cpse.asm), otherwise the code is virtually identical to that given above using `INT0`
 - [Using `PCINT1` and `SBIS` and internal pull-up](https://github.com/DoctorPCOD/DoctorPCOD/blob/main/assembly_help/turn_on_led_pcint1_sbis.asm), otherwise the code is virtually identical to that given above using `INT0`

+# Toggling an LED ON/OFF at regular intervals
+- Using `CBI` and `SBI` and a `CALL` to a delay function
+- Using exclusive OR and a `CALL` to a delay function
+- Using `CBI` and `SBI` and a timed interrupt
+- Using exclusive OR and a timed interrupt